32bitx64bit/OpenInfer-Studio/README.md

 installed.

 The control API is loopback-only with a session token.
-The optional public OpenAI-compatible server is a separate process with its own key; LAN bind is opt-in.
+The optional public OpenAI-compatible server is a separate listener with its own key; LAN bind is opt-in.
 Inference processes bind loopback with per-process keys.
+Hugging Face tokens live in the OS keychain, never in logs or SQLite.

 ## Troubleshooting